 Activities with Cobb County Gem and Mineral Society (CCGMS) are open to any current members who are curious about studying and collecting rocks, minerals, gemstones, and fossils and the practice of lapidary arts.
 These include field trips for minerals and fossils, cabbing & faceting classes, and jewelry-making classes on the First Tuesday of each month.

-A new feature in our monthly newsletter, we are also including them here on our site.
+Here there be links.
+Come visit the Columns & Articles page, which includes links, article and other interesting bits provided by our members for our members.
+These include a new feature in our monthly newsletter, we are also including them here on our site.
 Come check out some of the interesting and unique links found by our own Bob Shively.
 Learn more abut rocks, minerals, and lapidary.